ctfer-io/terraform-provider-ctfd/docs/data-sources/challenges.md

 Read-Only:

 - `category` (String) Category of the challenge that CTFd groups by on the web UI.
-- `connection_info` (String) Connection Information to connect to the challenge instance, usefull for pwn or web pentest.
+- `connection_info` (String) Connection Information to connect to the challenge instance, useful for pwn or web pentest.
 - `decay` (Number)
 - `description` (String) Description of the challenge, consider using multiline descriptions for better style.
 - `files` (Attributes List) List of files given to players to flag the challenge. (see [below for nested schema](#nestedatt--challenges--files))